hemanta212/blogger-cli/docs/customizing.md

 ### Overriding existing templates
 You are free to edit the default templates and changes will be reflected.
 However if you mess up you can always again export blog_template from above process.

-You may want to eddit navbar_data.html.
+You may want to edit navbar_data.html.
 Here is what the default looks like:
 ```
 {
     "Home": "../index.html",